Weeks-UNC/ShapeJumper_V1/README.md

 ### Execution Instructions:
 Copy script ShapeJumper.sh to your current working directory.
 The directory you run this script in is where output will be generated.
 **Paired End Reads**
-bash ShapeJumper.sh referenceSequence.fasta crosslinkRead1.fastq crosslinkread2.fastq controlRead1.fastq controlRead2.fastq"
+*bash ShapeJumper.sh referenceSequence.fasta crosslinkRead1.fastq crosslinkread2.fastq controlRead1.fastq controlRead2.fastq*
 **Unpaired Reads**
-bash ShapeJumper.sh referenceSequence.fasta crosslinkUnPairedReads.fastq controlUnPairedReads.fastq
+*bash ShapeJumper.sh referenceSequence.fasta crosslinkUnPairedReads.fastq controlUnPairedReads.fastq*

 ### Example files
+Provided example files from a SHAPE-JuMP experiment on RNase P Catalytic domain, a small RNA with available sructure on pdb: 3DHS.
+RNA was crosslinked with TBIA and IA was used as a mono-adduct control.

 **Reference Fasta File**
+*RNaseP_WithStructureCassette.fa*
+Contains the reference 268 nucleotides of DNA sequence for the RNase P Catalytic domain.
+Also included are the 5' and 3' structure cassettes.
+Most _in vitro_ studies of small RNAs use transcripts with structure cassettes to aid in library prep.
+The 5' structure casette is 14 nucleotides long, the 3' cassette is 43 nucleotides.

+See https://doi.org/10.1021/ja043822v for more in depth explanation.

 **Paired End Reads**
+*TBIA-RNaseP_S1_L001_R1_001.fastq
+TBIA-RNaseP_S1_L001_R2_001.fastq
+IA-RNaseP_S2_L001_R1_001.fastq
+IA-RNaseP_S2_L001_R2_001.fastq*

 **Unpaired Reads**
+*TBIA-RNaseP.extendedFrags.fastq
+IA-RNaseP.extendedFrags.fastq*

 ## Output Description